 Microfluidic platforms have played a crucial role in overcoming critical bottlenecks in sample preparation.
 For example, Mark et al. \cite{mark2010microfluidic} reviewed the use of ``Lab-on-a-chip" systems for techniques such as cell sorting, nucleic acid extraction, and purification to improve sequencing efficiency.
-Other work focuses on cutting-edge applications, such as analysing the genomes of individual cells, using microfluidic devices to isolate and lyse individual cells, and prepare minute amounts of DNA for sequencing —a process that is otherwise extremely challenging \cite{garcia2019advances}.
-This precise manipulation extends to the molecular level; for example, as a nucleic acid strand passes through a nanopore, changes in ionic current can be used to determine its base sequence.
+In this context, surface-induced flows due to surface corrugations have been explored by Kurzthaler et al. \cite{Kurzthaler_Chase_Stone_2024}, exhibiting helical surface flows.
+Jaffrin and Shapiro \cite{annurev:/content/journals/10.1146/annurev.fl.03.010171.000305} have explained in detail the mechanism of peristaltic pumping, which involves a progressive wave of contraction and expansion that moves along a channel, effectively transporting the fluid.
+Other works focus on cutting-edge applications, such as analyzing the genomes of individual cells, using microfluidic devices to isolate and lyse individual cells, and preparing minute amounts of DNA for sequencing, a process that is otherwise extremely challenging \cite{garcia2019advances}.
 The physical confinement and geometry of these channels are key to their function.
-Researchers have analysed single DNA molecules within nanofluidic channels, using the principle that severe confinement stretches DNA, allowing detailed analysis without chemical modifications or tying its ends \cite{frykholm2022dna}.
-Furthermore, geometric features, such as surface undulations, have been shown to alter the diffusion coefficient of a particle inside a nanochannel, leading to enhanced or decreased transport \cite{marbach2018transport}.
+Researchers have analyzed single DNA molecules within nanofluidic channels, utilizing the principle that severe confinement stretches DNA, allowing for detailed analysis without the need for chemical modifications or tying its ends \cite{frykholm2022dna}.
+Furthermore, geometric features, such as surface undulations, have been shown to alter the particle's diffusion coefficient in a nanochannel, leading to enhanced or reduced transport \cite{marbach2018transport}.